maniospas/pygrank/docs/userguide/preprocessing.md

 ```

 !!! info
-    When benchmarking in the above code you can call `pre(graph)`
+    if you perform running time benchmarks using some variation of above code,
-    before the first `rank(...)` call to make sure that that call
+    call `pre(graph)` before the first `rank(...)` to make sure that that call
     does not also perform the first normalization whose outcome will
-    be hashed and immediately retrieved by subsequent calls.
+    be cached and immediately retrieved by subsequent calls.

 ## Cross-origin resources